heptarch/heptarch.github.io/drafts/demon.md

 </div>

 Richard Plantagenet Campbell Temple-Nugent-Brydges-Chandos-Grenville chuckles, thinking of that frigid morning in Aberdeen and all its corollaries.
-He skips past patents and maintainance summaries to the yearly planning, which includes the item:
+He skips past patents and maintenance summaries to the yearly planning, which includes the item:

  <div style="width=75%; background-color: #fffff8 ; padding: 0px 30px; border: 0px
 solid black; line-height:1.3;">